9 Tips to Being a Successful Online Learner

 By Tracy Scott

-And you may have noticed employers rewarding college graduates with higher starting salaries, pay increases, and management positions.
-If so, then you already know you need a bachelor’s degree to compete in a job market that increasingly opens its doors only to applicants who hold a four-year degree.
+College graduates enjoy lower unemployment, higher starting salaries, and increased leadership opportunities.
+A bachelor’s degree is valuable in a job market that increasingly opens its doors to more educated candidates.
 But, with the demands of work and family, you may be thinking a bachelor’s degree will be too difficult to manage.

 It’s important, however, to figure out a plan for how to earn your undergraduate degree as quickly as possible.
 After all, you don’t want to have to maintain this balancing act forever.
 Plus, the sooner you earn your bachelor’s degree, the quicker you can use your new skills to improve your career prospects.

-Here are seven tips to help you finish your bachelor’s degree as quickly as possible, and get a head start on your goals.
+Here are seven tips to help you finish your bachelor’s degree as quickly as possible to get a head start on your goals.

 Whether you’re going to school to obtain a better job in your field, start a new career, or earn more money, your reason for finishing your degree is what will keep you motivated when you feel stressed or overwhelmed.
 Inevitable late-night study sessions, evening work-related engagements, or family commitments can make you question if it’s worth it.
 During challenging times, it’ll be important to remember why you chose to finish your degree in the first place.

 There are hundreds of online degree programs to choose from, which can complicate your decision to return to school; too many options can promote inaction.
-There is a way to figure out the right program, however, but only if you’ve clearly defined your “why.”
-If you don’t know your “why” then you may find yourself scrolling through numerous college catalogs only to find yourself overwhelmed and frustrated with the idea of going back to school altogether.
+However, you can figure out the right program by defining your “why.”
+Get a clear understanding of your goals—and how a degree can help you get there—to reduce overwhelm and frustration during the process.

 Unsure of how to narrow down your selection?
 Identify your areas of interest and present them to the admissions officer.
 They can help direct you toward a path that will help you meet your ultimate career goal.
 Use the admissions resources available at your prospective university to determine the best program to achieve your goals.

-If you want to complete an online bachelor’s degree fast, then you will need to be prepared to establish a routine that supports your efforts.
-Depending on the online course set-up (asynchronous or synchronous delivery), you may be able to determine precisely when you want to attend class.
+If you want to complete an online bachelor’s degree fast, prepare to establish a routine that supports your efforts.
+Depending on the online course setup (asynchronous or synchronous delivery), you may be able to determine precisely when you want to attend class.

-Asynchronous online delivery allows flexibility in accessing course materials via the internet.
-While not completely self-paced, student’s complete coursework at their own discretion as long as assignments and tests are completed according to the deadlines noted on the course syllabus.
+Asynchronous online delivery allows flexibility in accessing course materials.
+While not completely self-paced, students complete coursework at their own discretion as long as assignments and tests are completed according to the deadlines noted on the course syllabus.
 Communication mainly occurs via message boards and discussion groups.

 Online delivery can give you the flexibility you need to complete your degree.
-With these online classes, however, comes the same responsibility of turning in assignments, projects and participating in an online environment.
+With these online classes, however, comes the same responsibility of turning in assignments and projects and participating in an online environment.

 The ability to transfer the maximum allowable college credits to your bachelor’s degree program will not only determine how fast you can finish but will also impact how much it will cost.
 If you started a degree program and stopped or have already earned your associate degree, those credits may be transferable.
 Look for schools that have articulation agreements with other colleges and universities.
 Northeastern University, for example, has agreements with over 20 community colleges in six states to support the seamless transfer of credits to one of their programs.